adsuar/UniversalDX/README.md

 =============

 Instead of creating two functions that trained the classifier in one hand, and predicted the result on the other hand, I've developed a third function focused on loading data, so I could reuse such functionality whenever were needed.

+I have taken advantage of the fact that while the connection is opened, no data is lost (the session data is stored) so I can develop more light functions.